 A registered Social Worker and/or Psychologist is available to provide counselling services specifically to Daniels students throughout the term.
-This is in addition to the support that can be found at the Central Health & Wellness offices.
-Please review the information on the Daniels website closer to September to find out when our Counsellor will be available to see Daniels students.
-To book an appointment, please call 416-978-8030 ext.5 and identify yourself as a Daniels student.
+This is in addition to the support that can be found at the U of T Health & Wellness Centre.

+To book an appointment, please call 416-978-8030 ext.5 and identify yourself as a Daniels Faculty student.